bazel-contrib/rules_nodejs/examples/angular/README.md

 - **Lazy loading**: in production mode, the application is served in chunks.
 Run `ng serve --prod`
 - **Differential loading**: in production mode, we load a pair of `<script>` tags.
 Modern browsers will load code in the ES2015 syntax, which is smaller and requires fewer polyfills.
 Older browsers will load ES5 syntax.
 - **Docker**: see below where we package up the production app for deployment on Kubernetes.
+- **Server Side Rendering**: with the help of Angular Universal you can render your application on the server

 ## Installation